maccallumlab/meld/docs/tutorial/CryoEM_MELD_tutorial/CryoEM-MELD.rst

 Starting conformation for MELD simulation
 ==========================================

-To run MELD simulation, first we need to  predicted model with AMBER.
+To run MELD simulation, first we need to install MELD in the cluster.
+Instruction for Conda installation of MELD is given in the github page.
+Once we have MELD installed successfully, we then need to minimize AF2 predicted model with AMBER.
 Before that, we used tleap to generate topology and coordinate file using *tleap.in* file.
 We execute this as:

 *tleap -f tleap.in*